LLCZ00/Pauser/README.md

 # Pauser
-Arduino device that pauses youtube videos from afar.
-Can also be done with bluetooth keyboard.<br/>
+Pause/rewind/skip videos (Youtube, Netflix, etc.) via a UDP server (pause_server.py) on a host computer within the public network. <br/>
-Not complicated or impressive, I just like it lol
+This can also be achieved with a bluetooth keyboard.